kumahq/kuma-website/app/_src/policies/meshproxypatch.md

 * `transparent` - resources generated for transparent proxy functionality.
 * `prometheus` - resources generated for Prometheus to scrape when metrics on the Mesh is enabled.
 * `direct-access` - resources generated for Direct Access functionality.
-* `gateway` - resources generated for MeshGateway
+* `gateway` - resources generated for MeshGateway.

-The list is not complete, because policy plugins can introduce new resources.
+The list is not complete, as policy plugins can introduce new resources.
 For example MeshTrace plugin can create `Cluster` with `mesh-trace` origin.

 #### Cluster